colorstackatuw/ColorStack-Discord-Bot/CONTRIBUTING.md

 ## Build and Test

 ColorStack-Discord-Bot is a Python-based project that uses Docker to run the service, so make sure to have Docker installed on your machine.
-You can follow the installation guideÂ to get started.
+You can follow the [installation guide](https://github.com/colorstackatuw/ColorStack-Discord-Bot/blob/main/DOCUMENTATION.md#installation) to get started.
 Once you have followed the installation guide, you can run the following commands to build and test the project:

 To build the changes into the Docker container, you can run: